augustepoiroux/LeanBlueprintExtractor/README.md

 lean-blueprint-extract-local --project-dir /path/to/lean/project --nb-process 4
 ```

-You can find the output in the `.trace_cache` directory within your project directory.
+You can find the output in the `.cache/blueprint_trace` directory within your project directory.
 The `blueprint_to_lean.jsonl` file contains the extracted and aligned data.

 ## MCP server